 For the rural family doctor, as Cherny and Catane (2010) indicated, an enhanced familiarity with palliative medicine can extend the clinician’s therapeutic skills and confidence, diminish the stress of caring for patients with incurable cancer, improve patient outcomes, and provide new avenues for clinical research and reward.

 A large number of educational and training programmes in palliative care have been deployed and published from over the world.
 However, the most effective types of palliative care training have not yet established.
-In Ahmedzai and colleagues (, the evaluation of palliative care education for participants and the subsequent care of patients have remained either relatively unexplored or under-reported within literature.
+In addition, as Ahmedzai and colleagues (2004) admit, the evaluation of palliative care education for participants and the subsequent care of patients have remained either relatively unexplored or under-reported within literature.
 Research to date has tended to conduct and evaluate the outcomes of training courses on physicians rather than patients.
-Furthermore, only a few studies have made an evaluation of both groups at the same , according to Campbell (2002), findings of many interventions in the field from developed countries, including education programmes, may only be applied internally or locally and will not have much meaning to other providers, stakeholders.
+Furthermore, only a few studies have made an evaluation of both groups at the same time.
+Finally, according to Campbell (2002), findings of many interventions in the field from developed countries, including education programmes, may only be applied internally or locally and will not have much meaning to other providers, stakeholders.

-As a consequence, I undertook this research aim at evaluating the outcomes of a palliative care training workshop with an additional support programme for rural family doctors and to a lesser extent their cancer patients’ views on the care at the same time.
+As a consequence, I undertook this research aimed at evaluating the outcomes of a palliative care training workshop with an additional support programme for rural family doctors and to a lesser extent their cancer patients’ views on the care at the same time.
 This research seeks to address the following question:

-‘ow effectivea palliative care training workshop with additional support activities for family doctors in remote areas and what are the perspectives of their cancer patients?
+‘How effective, in terms of improvements in knowledge, attitudes and professional practice, is a palliative care training workshop, with additional support activities, for family doctors in remote areas and what are the perspectives of their cancer patients?’